 authentication page.
 Click "Accept" to authenticate

-If you saw an error message indicating you are not enrolled in the course, make sure you are using the email address that would appear on the course roster.
-If the email you used is correct, you may continue to use the email.
-Your submissions will still be saved.
-You should instead contact your TA to get that email address enrolled.
+If you see an error message that indicates you are not enrolled in the course, make sure you are using the email address that would appear on the course roster.
+If the email you used is correct, you may continue to use the email; your submissions will still be saved.
+You must contact your TA for that email address to be enrolled.